The UK State Pensions and voluntary National Insurance contributions – changes from April 2023.

 A voluntary contribution costs approximately £800 but adds £275 a year (every year rising with the triple lock) to the UK State Pension you receive.
 It, therefore, takes under three years of payments to get your money back – after that, it’s pure profit.

-This is because when the ‘new State Pension’ was introduced in 2016, a number of transitional rules were also included.
+When the ‘new State Pension’ was introduced in 2016, a number of transitional rules were also included.
 One of these enabled people to look all the way back to 2006 when buying back years.
-From 6 April 2023, the ability to buy back years by looking back to 2006 will stop.
-From that date onwards it will only be possible to pay for gaps in your National Insurance record by looking at the past six years.

 It is therefore important for everyone under the state retirement age to check on their UK State Pension entitlement – which can be done online at www.gov.uk/check-state-pension.
 If necessary, you can buy back any missing years to maximise your State Pension both at and into retirement.